file9.ai

 Area7 sq kmTotal area

-Elevation (highest point)8 mHighest elevation
+Elevation (highest point)8 mHighest point on the island

 Coastline19.3 kmLength of coastline